bower/bower.github.io/docs/api.md

 $ bower install --config.interactive=false
 {% endhighlight %}

+## Non-interactive mode

+Bower works by default in interactive mode.
+There are few ways of disabling it:

+- passing `CI=false` in environment
+- passing `--config.interactive=false` to bower command
+- attaching a pipe to bower (e.g. `bower install | cat`)
+- redirecting output to file (e.g. `bower install > logs.txt`)
+- running bower through its (Programmatic API)[#programmatic-api]

+When interactive mode is disabled:

+- `bower init` does not work
+- `bower register` and `bower unregister` bypass confirmation
+- `bower login` fails unless `--token` parameter is provided
+- `bower install` fails on resolution conflicts, instead of asking for choice
+- `bower uninstall` doesn't ask for confirmation if dependency is to be removed
+- Analytics is disabled by default (equivalent to passing `--config.analytics=false`)

 ## Using local cache

 Bower supports installing packages from its local cache -- without internet connection -- if the packages were installed before.